DARK PATTERNS CONSULTANT

 I don’t guarantee particular business outcomes when providing my services.
 For example, if I’m reviewing your website for dark patterns, I don’t guarantee detection of 100% of dark patterns (I’m thorough and careful, but no one’s perfect!).
 BUT I do use reasonable care and skill.

-I no longer practice as a lawyer, so any information or feedback I give you is not legal advice.
+I no longer practise as a lawyer, so any information or feedback I give you is not legal advice.
 If you’re interested in using my services, I’ll give you a document with my service terms and project proposal.

 READY WHEN YOU ARE